shef-er/dotfiles/INSTALL.md

 %wheel ALL=(ALL:ALL) ALL
 ```

+> **Tip**
-> **Tip:** When creating new administrators, it is often desirable to enable sudo access for the `wheel` group and [add the user to it](https://wiki.archlinux.org/title/Users_and_groups#Group_management), since by default [Polkit](https://wiki.archlinux.org/title/Polkit#Administrator_identities) treats the members of the `wheel` group as administrators.
+> When creating new administrators, it is often desirable to enable sudo access for the `wheel` group and [add the user to it](https://wiki.archlinux.org/title/Users_and_groups#Group_management), since by default [Polkit](https://wiki.archlinux.org/title/Polkit#Administrator_identities) treats the members of the `wheel` group as administrators.
 If the user is not a member of `wheel`, software using Polkit may ask to authenticate using the root password instead of the user password.

 ### 5.4.1 **Firewall**